 R&D in brief

 Our R&D teams endeavor to develop innovative therapeutic solutions in our three therapeutic areas.
-We do this by leveraging an entrepreneurial, collaborative approach to build a sustainable portfolio and bring new treatments to patients worldwide.
+We do this by leveraging an entrepreneurial, collaborative approach to build a sustainable portfolio and bring treatments to patients worldwide.

 Bold investment